 Not even a little bit.

 His mates can’t swim either; despite them being fucking fishermen for a living.

 Seems crazy to me.

 Apparently; people drown here on the coast all the time.

 And despite their predisposition to sinking like rocks, they all hang out down at the beach, and just fuck about in the shallows.

 Which is just plain thick, I reckon.

-A big wave comes in - take everyone by surprise - and whip someone out of the shallows, off their feet and into the waves.
+A big wave comes in - takes everyone by surprise - and whips someone out of the shallows, off their feet and into the waves.
 Their mates - who also can’t swim - can only watch as their mate drowns.
 Powerless to help.

 And that's just what happened to Richard.